unifyai/.github/profile/README.rst

 Why Unify?
 ______________
-LLMs are *incredibly* unpredictable.
-You need to be **really** sure that your application will be well behaved before releasing it out into the wild.
-Most existing LLM infra is too focused on “magic” demos, which can be great, but the deep layers of abstraction often obfuscate what’s actually going on 📚, making things seem much more complex than they really are…

-The core building blocks of LLMs are *remarkably* simple, LLMs take in text and return text, and there are only a small number of knobs that can be turned to try and improve their performance.
-The process for building high-quality LLM apps is:

-1. Add unit tests (evals) ❓
-2. See if they pass ✅
-3. Iterate on system message, in-context example, available tools etc. until they do 🔁
-4. Beta test with users and find failure modes from production traffic 🚦
-5. Convert these into unit tests 🗂️
-6. Repeat! 🔝

-Unify strips away all unnecessary abstractions, making it easy to start this LLM flywheel spinning for new projects, and incrementally scale them up to production-grade apps 🔥
+Unify strips away all unnecessary LLM abstractions, making it easy to get your LLM flywheel spinning for new projects, and seamlessly scale them up to production-grade apps 🔥

 * **🔑 Use any LLM from any Provider**: With a single interface, you can use all LLMs from all providers by simply changing one string.
 No need to manage several API keys or handle different input-output formats!